Processing I: Motion tracking and balance

 plt.show()

-Here we can see a timeseries of vertical dimension of the left knee (note that pose2sim gave us y and z dimensions flipped, we will deal with this in a second).
-Each color represents the timeseries in different smoothed version, pink one is the raw signal (which is smoothed only with the Butterworth 10Hz cut-off filter).
+Here we can see a timeseries of vertical dimension of the left knee.
+Each color represents the timeseries in different smoothed version, pink one is the raw signal.
 The first number in the legend corresponds to window length and the second number to polynomial order.

 Here we can see different setting options for wrist.